clux/facemaulers/npcs/irae.md

 ## Motivation
 She wants to be the true autocrat of the world.
 Undeath / lichdom gets rid of suffering of people.
 "What is one generation? in the face of endless happiness?"
-"end justifies the means, surely not a concept you are unfamiliar with?"
+"end justifies the means, surely not a philosophy you are unfamiliar with?"
 She saw [[kiaransalee]]'s potential, but have not gone insane about it.
 She wants her propechy to become true, but on her own terms.
 She's in it for socio-economic means, through revolutionary means.
 She'll want to use undead mechanisms of the shadowfell to make it more efficient than Kiaransalee.
 Complete re-use of the _supply chain_.
 Fetch bones from distant cities via potent necromancy and have the skeletons _Gate_ across, or simply _walk_ across if they don't require sustenance.